To help you stay on top of website maintenance, we've made you this checklist. The checklist includes how often you should be performing these tasks.

 Along with images, check that your website's design still looks fresh and functions well.
 Also, freshen up your ad placements and calls-to-action/forms.

 Now, check to make sure your website works for everyone.
-View your own website from as many browsers and as many devices as you can.
+View your own website from as many browsers and on as many devices as you can.

 Check Yourself, Too